webgpu-native/webgpu-headers/doc/articles/Surfaces.md

     // The current configuration
     Option<WGPUSurfaceConfiguration> config = None;

-    // The frame, if any.
+    // A reference to the frame's texture, if any.
     Option<WGPUTexture> currentFrame = None;
 };
 ```